 At a glance

-A cross-channel table that joins the product-detail pages Criteo dynamic ads send shoppers to against your web-vitals measurement, and lists every landing page that is both slow (poor Largest Contentful Paint and related vitals) and converting below your account average.
+A cross-platform table that joins the product-detail pages Criteo dynamic ads send shoppers to against your web-vitals measurement, and lists every landing page that is both slow (poor Largest Contentful Paint and related vitals) and converting below your account average.
 Criteo’s whole purpose is to bring a warm, high-intent shopper back to a specific product page.
 If that page loads slowly, the retargeting cycle pays to deliver the click and then loses the shopper to a sluggish load before they can buy.
 This card finds the leak at the point it actually happens, the destination page, rather than blaming the campaign.
 It is where ad performance and site performance meet, and it only exists because Vortex IQ sees both the Criteo serving layer and your web-vitals data.

 Calculation